jambff/oac/README.md

 });
 ```

-The API client object exposes functions for each API operation.
-Each function is
+The resulting API client object exposes functions for each API operation.
+Each
-called with an object containing the following properties:
+function is called with an object containing the following properties:

 ### `params`